 The property consists of 124 acres located between I-75 and state route 42.

 The 124-acre property is located east of I-75 and north of the existing Home Depot distribution center.
 It proposes one vehicular access point off highway 42.
 The site driveway will line up across from Pine Grove Road.

 The applicant is requesting a rezoning from RA (residential agricultural) to M-1 (light manufacturing).
 M-1 zoning is consistent with neighboring properties.

 Zoning conditions drafted by staff would limit the property to warehousing or distribution use only.

-Representatives for the applicant spoke in favor of the request.
+Representatives for the applicant, Sansone Group, spoke in favor of the project.
 A major question posed to the applicant by members of the city council was whether SR 42 at Pine Grove Road should receive a traffic light to support the new development.
 According to the project engineer, the traffic impact study did not warrant a new signal.
 The council also requested the applicant to preserve right of way along highway 42 for a future four-lane widening project.

-Clayton Carte, owner of Moving Henry Forward and candidate for Georgia State House, was the lone speaker in opposition.
+Clayton Carte, owner of MHF News, was the lone speaker in opposition.
+His comments focused on the need for a new access road between Colvin Drive and Bethlehem Road.
 Following his comments, the city council engaged in lengthy discussion how best to build a new access road through the subject property.
-The proposed access road would connect the Home Depot distribution center and Colvin Drive with Bethlehem Road.
-This would best facilitate truck movements between the various industrial buildings and the future Bethlehem Road interchange.
+The access road would best facilitate truck movements between the various industrial buildings and the future Bethlehem Road interchange.
 The access road would also limit truck traffic on highway 42.

 In addition, Mr. Carte requested the city remove the proposed condition that limits the site to distribution uses only.
-Light manufacturing uses, such as the upcoming indoor lettuce farm, typically offers higher-wage jobs than solely distribution.
+Light manufacturing uses, such as the upcoming indoor lettuce farm, typically offer higher wages than solely distribution.

 Featured image shows the concept site plan for Sansone Group project in Locust Grove.
-Photo credit E&A.
+E&A photo.